 Also available as a standard, B-format edition.

-180pp approx. A-format paperback short story collection/novelisation.
+212pp.
+A-format paperback short story collection/novelisation.

 Published November 2017